sonatype-nexus-community/nexus-platform-reference/README.md

 This repo contains `docker-compose` files associated sample configuration for quickly standing up a number of *Reference Architectures* for the Nexus Platform components.

-Ideal if you want to get hand on quickly :-)
+Ideal if you want to get hands on quickly :-)

 Unless you have a license from [Sonatype](https://www.sonatype.com), you will only be able to use [Neuxs Repository OSS](https://www.sonatype.com/products/repository-oss).